vanilla/docs/content/developer/installation/self-hosting.md

 1. Backup your database, `.htaccess` and `conf/config.php` file somewhere safe.
 1. Upload the new release's files so they overwrite the old ones.
 1. Delete all files in `/cache` (except `.htaccess` if you use Apache).
+1. Delete all files in `/dist`.
 1. Follow all version-specific instructions below.
 It is **critcal** you delete the listed files.
 1. Go to `example.com/utility/update` to run any database updates needed.
 (404?
 See next paragraph.)
 If it fails, try it a second time by refreshing the page.

 If you run into a problem, see [Getting Help](#getting-help) below.

+### Fromn Vanilla 2.6 or earlier

+* Delete `plugins/Pockets`.
+(This is now in core.)
+* Delete `plugins/akismet`.
+(This is now in core.)
+* Delete `plugins/Debugger`.
+(This is no longer maintained and no longer works.
+See [Debug Bar](https://open.vanillaforums.com/addon/debugbar-plugin) instead.
+* Delete `applications/dashboard/models/class.assetmodel.php`

+A few addons have been moved out of core.
+These are no longer maintained and may represent security holes for your forum.

+- `ButtonBar` Use the built-in Rich Editor or Advanced Editor.
+- `OpenID`

 ### From Vanilla 2.5 or earlier: